-The HP hot key for RELOAD the OS is , F11 on mine, power on , tap, F11 (older PCs use F10) MY OS IS windows 10, what is yours, know what you have first.
+The HP hot key for RELOAD the OS is , F11 on mine, power on , tap, F11 (older HP PCs usee F10)

-Go to HP.com and get the Media kits to reload the HP software, on any HDD that was dead or replaced.
-Hit the back button (or here) for more facts on Blue screen failures.
-Blue is WINDOWS failures.
+Go to HP.com and get the OS recovery Media kits to reload the HP software, on any HDD that was dead or replaced. ( only sold 3 year or new says HP)

 If you see this, it's not a dead screen at all.

-Here is the first BIOS page, that lets you go to all BIOS pages, inside the FIRMWARE ROM.
+Here is the first BIOS page, that lets you go to all BIOS pages, inside the FIRMWARE EEPROM.

 Almost all electronics have huge capacitors inside, that hold a powerful damaging potential charge and ignoring this one fact, many folks (noobs) blow up good parts in the PC.

-Remove all laptop main batteries, then remove all power cords DT/LT, then push the Power button for 10 seconds, now the PC is safe to work on. ( no need to blow up good parts now, so do the right thing do this line here)
+Remove all laptop main batteries, then remove all power cords then push the Power button for 10 seconds, now the PC is safe to work on. ( no need to blow up good parts now)

 (all) A short History and lots of tests and cures.
 See all monitor issues , here.